14 Market Revolutions

 Petition of Elizabeth Cady Stanton, Susan B. Anthony, Lucy Stone, and Others Asking for an Amendment of the Constitution That Shall Prohibit the Several States from Disfanchising Any of Their Citizens on the Ground of Sex, Legislative Archives

-Growth of DenominationsImproved transportation, communication, and publishing (steam presses) allowed ministers and revivalists to spread their messages more effectively, fueling the Second Great Awakening in the early 19th century.
+Growth of DenominationsImproved transportation, communication, and publishing (steam presses) allowed ministers and revivalists to spread their messages more effectively during the Market Revolution, fueling the Second Great Awakening in the early 19th century.
 Many evangelicals thought Christ would not return until America’s most egregious sins were mollified by abolishing slavery, improving the treatment of prisoners beyond simple incarceration, and curbing alcohol abuse.
 Northern evangelicals, many of whom believed in this Second Coming of Christ, fueled a small but important abolition movement.
 Among white Christians, abolitionism had been mainly a Quaker cause until then.
 The first organization dedicated to the cause, the Pennsylvania Abolitionist Society launched in 1775, consisted mainly of Quakers.
 Other groups sprouted up during this Second Great Awakening, including the apocalyptic Millerites and Mormons (The Church of Jesus Christ of Latter-Day Saints) in upstate New York’s “Burned-Over District,” along and around the Erie Canal (left).
-That was no coincidence; religious and social ideas moved with goods and people along the canal.
+That wasn’t coincidental; religious and social ideas moved with goods and people along the canal.
 Elizabeth Cady Stanton and Susan B. Anthony were from Seneca Falls and Rochester, New York, respectively.

 The penitentiary movement, encouraging prisoners to reform and “do penance,” also arose out of the Second Great Awakening.
-The prisoners’ courtyards in Philadelphia’s Eastern State Penitentiary (1829-1971) are something you wouldn’t have seen prior to the 19th century.
-It employs a panopticon surveillance system whereby inmates don’t know which guards are watching them at any one time, intended to make them always behave well.
+The prisoners’ courtyards in Philadelphia’s Eastern State Penitentiary (1829-1971) employ a panopticon surveillance system whereby inmates don’t know which guards are watching them at any one time, intended to make them always behave well.
 The Mansfield Reformatory in Ohio, featured in The Shawshank Redemption (1994), was also originally designed to reform, as its name suggests, not merely incarcerate.
 Reformers hoped that the ex-prisoners would contribute to society.
 Prisoners of the “lock ’em up and throw away the key” era, conversely, weren’t asked to do penance or didn’t get reduced sentences for good behavior.

 State Penitentiary for the Eastern District of Pennsylvania, Lithograph, P.S, Duval & Co., 1855